Report: U.S. Bank Stadium will need $280 million in maintenance, upgrades in coming decade

 Beginning in late December, Populous surveyed the building and found it to be in "very good shape" overall, according to senior principal architect Brady Spencer, who specializes in football stadiums and made the presentation to the MSFA meeting.

-The assessment included cost estimates for maintenance, including an anticipated 4% annual escalation.
+The assessment included estimates for maintenance, including an anticipated 4% annual escalation.

 "Really the important thing about this is protecting your investment in the stadium," Spencer said.

 Each area was categorized as good, fair or worn.
 Good condition meant no signs of use and well-maintained.
-Fair condition meant some signs of wear and possibly needing work soon but not right away.
+Fair condition meant some signs of wear and possibly needing work soon.
 Worn condition was defined as needing replacement.

 Much of the stadium was determined to be in good shape.
 Areas said to be in fair condition include the service corridor in the main concourse, some directional signage, floor tile and grout in some restrooms, chipping on outdoor walkways and a bent hand railing.